Kcchouette/OpenVPN-VPS/INSTALL_OPENVPN.md

-# How to install the openvpn software?
+# How to install the OpenVPN software?

 ----
 * Platforms